Nebraska Wage Garnishment Laws

 Can child support take more than fifteen or twenty-five percent?

-How does a creditor start a wage garnishment in Nebraska?
+How long does a Nebraska wage garnishment last?

 What if I do not know where the debtor works?